-Upon a change in control (as defined in the 2009 Plan), options and awards granted to all participants are subject to the following vesting provisions: 25% of the unvested options and awards vest and become exercisable, unless the successor company in a corporate transaction (as defined in the 2009 Plan) does not assume or substitute option awards, in which case all options granted under the 2009 Plan become fully vested and exercisable.
+Upon a "change in control" (as defined below), options and awards granted to all participants, including our executive officers and directors, are subject to the following vesting provisions: 25% of the unvested options and awards vest and become exercisable, unless the successor company in a corporate transaction does not assume or substitute option awards, in which case all options granted under the 2009 Plan and the 2003 Plan become fully vested and exercisable.
 In addition, if an optionee is terminated by the successor company without cause within two years following a change in control, then all options held by such optionee become fully vested and exercisable.